FOREX-Sterling slides as BoE rams home easing message

 "The market is pricing in 100 percent probability ... of at least one more cut this year after this one (on Thursday), maybe even two more," Marshall Gittler, head of investment research at FXPrimus, said in a note.

 "But with the highest interest rates in the G10 and risk aversion calming down - meaning carry trades becoming popular again - they have a lot of cutting to do."
-(Editing by Hugh Lawson)
+(Reporting by Lisa Twaronite; Editing by Kim Coghill and John Stonestreet)